-“Damn right,” said Kitchner.
-Donalson saw that Kitchner held Smith’s left hand between his own and was rubbing it gently.
+“Damn right.”
+Kitchner was no longer searching in his pack.
+Instead, he was holding Smith’s left hand between his own and rubbing it gently.

-Gilson kept pressure on the wound but Wells found nothing to aid them and soon Smith’s tortured breathing slowed to a stop and his glassy eyes became fixed on a single, immaterial point.
+Gilson kept pressure on the wound but Smith’s tortured breathing soon slowed to a stop and his glassy eyes became fixed on a single, immaterial point.
 Gilson leaned back, his hands covered in blood.
 Kitchner laid Smith’s hand gently on the ground.
 Donalson and Wells looked away.